-When you’re deciding on the best mountain bike to buy, you ultimately need to weigh up whether a high-pivot design is best suited to your preferred riding style and what you’re looking to achieve from the bike in terms of its ride characteristics.
+When you’re deciding on the best mountain bike to buy, you ultimately need to weigh up whether a high-pivot design is best suited to your preferred riding style and what you’re looking to achieve from the bike.

 As with any prospective bike purchase, it’s well worth test riding your shortlisted bike to see if it works for you.

 If you want a smooth-riding bike that can plough through technical trails with greater poise, a high-pivot design could be an enticing proposition.

 Conversely, for riders who like to pick their way down a trail, and who are after a more uncensored and visceral experience, the nature of a high-pivot suspension layout dumbs this down somewhat.

 Arguably, a high-pivot system is best suited to enduro and downhill bikes, where the more rearward axle path translates into a perceivably faster, aggressive and assured feel on the descents.

 High pivot has made a comeback for a reason, though, and we expect brands to continue to adopt the design.